kauri-io/Content/ENS/ens-beginners-guide.md

  - Allows the file to be executed by Node.js
  - Allows us to use Javascript async/await syntax
  - Gets the ENS name from the command's parameters
+ - Checks that you have set the Infura URL environment variable

 ```js
 #!/usr/bin/env node